mark-fajardo/messenger-spam-script/README.md

 # messenger-spam-script
-This is created for Automation of Facebook Messenger actions.
+This is created for Automation of Facebook Messenger's actions.
-Development of script is ongoing.
+This is powered by Selenium in python.

+You need Selenium installed and also, to completely use this script, you need to have a [ChromeDriver](https://chromedriver.chromium.org/downloads) to have a Testing environment.

 ### New Feature:
 - Creating of messages spamming.